eleda77/eleda77.github.io/docs/vocab_list.md

 **socko** - stunningly effective or successful

 **solmization** - a system of associating each note of a scale with a particular syllable, especially to teach singing (like solfege)

+**somnambulism** - an abnormal condition of sleep in which motor acts (such as walking) are performed

 **sooth** - truth (i.e. in sooth meaning in truth)